Skip to content

 Get-ChildItem "$env:UserProfile\Recent" | Select-Object Name, LastAccessTime

-1. List large files:
+1. Find large files:

-powershell Get-ChildItem -Path C:\ -Recurse | Sort-Object Length -Descending
+Get-ChildItem -Path C:\ -Recurse | Sort-Object Length -Descending

 reg query HKLM\Software\Microsoft\Windows\CurrentVersion\Run